kubevirt/monitoring/docs/runbooks/CDIDefaultStorageClassDegraded.md

 ## Meaning

-This alert fires when there is/are default (Kubernetes and/or virtualization) storage class(es), but none of them supports both smart cloning (CSI or snapshot based) and ReadWriteMany access mode.
+This alert fires if the default storage class does not support smart cloning (CSI or snapshot-based) or the ReadWriteMany access mode.
+The alert does not fire if at least one default storage class supports these features.

 A default virtualization storage class has precedence over a default Kubernetes storage class for creating a VirtualMachine disk image.